Jan 05, 2023 ▪ 20 min read (~3 pages) ▪ Computer Science ▪ Updated on Jan 16, 2023

 and x_high

-represent the lower and upper bounds of range within which the decimal number x
+represent lower and upper bounds of the range for x

-is the number of bits used to encode each gene in the binary representation (it is also denoted as M_BITS
+is the number of bits used to encode genes (note that m

 ).